openstack-archive/fuel-specs/specs/9.0/support-sriov.rst

 Deployment impact
 -----------------

-* This feature requires to use VLAN segmentation and dedicated SR-IOV capable network interface for Private network.
+* This feature requires to use dedicated SR-IOV capable network interface for Private network in case of VLAN segmentation.

 * VM Live Migration with SR-IOV attached instances is not supported.